 Essential thrombocythemia (ET) is characterized by an increased platelet count, megakaryocytic hyperplasia, and a hemorrhagic or thrombotic tendency.
 Symptoms and signs may include weakness, headaches, paresthesias, bleeding, splenomegaly, and erythromelalgia with digital ischemia.
-Diagnosis is based on a platelet count > 450,000/μL, normal RBC mass or normal Hct in the presence of adequate iron stores, absence of myelofibrosis, the Philadelphia chromosome (or BCR-ABL rearrangement), and any other disorder that could cause thrombocytosis.
+Diagnosis is based on a platelet count > 450,000/μL, normal RBC mass or normal Hct in the presence of adequate iron stores, and the absence of myelofibrosis, the Philadelphia chromosome (or BCR-ABLrearrangement), or any other disorder that could cause thrombocytosis.
 Treatment is controversial but may include aspirin.
 Patients > 60 yr and those with previous thromboses and transient ischemic attacks require cytotoxic drugs to decrease risk of thromboses.
 Data suggest that risk of thrombosis does not correlate with platelet count, although anecdotal experience suggests otherwise.

 ET is a typically clonal abnormality of a multipotent hematopoietic stem cell.
 However, some women who fulfill diagnostic criteria for ET have polyclonal hematopoiesis.
 ET usually occurs with bimodal peaks of between ages 50 and 70 yr and a separate peak among young females.

 Platelet production is increased.
 Platelet survival is usually normal, although it may decrease due to splenic sequestration or, in patients with erythromelalgia, digital ischemia.